SalomePlatform/hexablock/doc/gui_edge.rst

 Secondly you can define an **Edge** through **Point** and **Vector**.

-**Arguments:** vertex + vector
+**Arguments:** a vertex and a vector.

-The dialogue box for the creation of an edge from a vertex and a vector is:
+The dialogue box to create an edge from a vertex and a vector is:

 .. image:: _static/gui_edge2.png
    :align: center